 BC went on an 8-2 run to bring the score to 33-31 with 6:55 left in the half, but the Hurricanes maintained the edge to go ahead, 44-43, into the locker room.

 When down by seven with 6:17 remaining in the second, the Eagles went on a scoring push again.
-Robinson scored six straight to tie things, 70-70, with 1:39 left before Bowman’s crucial defensive rebound––while also shutting out the Hurricanes’ for the rest of the game.
+Robinson made two jumpers and a three to tie things up, 70-70, with 1:39 left before Bowman’s crucial defensive rebound.
+Bowman's grab ultimately led to BC shutting out the 'Canes, 9-0, for the final six minutes to secure the win.

 “This was one of those will-to-win games.
 We had a great will to win, and our will was great today,” said Christian.